 1900 – 1901

-The first Espanyol logo is a light brown circle, inside which is a yellow ellipse with sharp corners.
-Each segment contains one black letter: “C,” “E,” and “F.” It is an acronym for Club Español de Futbol.
+The first Espanyol logo is a light brown circle with a yellow ellipse inside, with sharp corners.
+Each segment contains one black letter: “C,” “E,” and “F.” It is an acronym for the Club Español de Fútbol.

 1901 – 1910

-The sides of the circle turn red.
-The letter “E” is also red, and it is noticeably enlarged.
+The circle’s sides turn red.
+The letter “E” is also red and noticeably enlarged.
 The size of “C” and “F” has not changed, but they are now yellow.

 1910 – 1911

 In 1909, the sports organization was relaunched as Club Deportivo Español, so the abbreviation changed: the logo now reads “CDE.”
-The designers used an unusual “quivering” font, made the side letters red, and the middle “D” repainted yellow.
+The designers used an unusual “quivering” font and made the side letters red and the middle “D” yellow.
 A red ring surrounds the circle.
-Inside there are blue and white vertical stripes.
+Inside, there are blue-and-white vertical stripes.

 1911 – 1912

-The letters are black and written in a simple sans serif typeface.
-The red ring is much thinner than the previous version.
-The blue has become darker.
+The letters are black and written in a simple sans-serif typeface.
+The red ring is much thinner than the previous version, and the blue has become darker.

 1912 – 1923

-In 1912, Alfonso XIII granted the team its royal patronage, and with it the right to be called Real Club Deportivo Español and to depict the crown on the emblem.
-The attribute of royalty sits above a circle with white and blue diagonal stripes.
-Gold lines on both sides surround the red ring.
-At the same time, it is quite wide, because the new name of the club is written on it.
+In 1912, Alfonso XIII granted the team royal patronage, including the right to be called Real Club Deportivo Español and to depict the crown on its emblem.
+The attribute of royalty sits above a circle with white-and-blue diagonal stripes.
+Gold lines on both sides surround the red ring, which is quite wide because the club’s new name is written on it.

 1923 – 1931

 During the reign of the dictator Miguel Primo de Rivera, the circle turned into a triangle.
-Its bottom is lined with vertical blue and white lines, and at the top, there is a red rectangle with the inscription “RCDE.”
+Its bottom is lined with vertical blue-and-white stripes, and at the top is a red rectangle bearing the inscription “RCDE.”
 The crown has not changed; only the colors have become lighter.

 1931 – 1934

-After the toppling of Alfonso XIII, the team returned the logo used in 1912-1923.
-Noticeable metamorphoses took place in it: the crown disappeared, and the name began to be written as “CLUB DEPORTIVO ESPAÑOL.”
+After Alfonso XIII’s abdication, the team returned to the logo used from 1912 to 1923.
+Noticeable metamorphoses occurred in it: the crown disappeared, and the name began to be written as “CLUB DEPORTIVO ESPAÑOL.”

 1934 – 1940